 Since the incident, I have moved back into my apartment and can climb stairs with no problem.
 I thought for sure after hearing my diagnosis, I was going to have to have ACL replacement surgery but luckily, my ortho doctor said he didn’t recommend it unless it became a problem.
 I had many weeks of physical therapy to build up my leg muscles from lack of use and I was determined to get back to normal especially because it is hard to photograph little ones and families if I cannot bend and move!
 I am still overly cautious and I cannot bend for long periods of time.
 I try not to kneel at all on my bad leg even though I don’t think it will be an issue.

 4 tips for when you get hurt or sick while traveling

+All that being said, having this real life experience was a great learning experience.
 Flash forward to now – one year later.
 I am currently in Amsterdam on my second solo trip getting ready to tackle Switzerland the next few days.
 In the past few days I have walked 15+ miles and my knee has been a champ.
 My feet on the other hand is covered in blisters.
-You win some, you lose some. 😂 From my not-so-harrowing-but-totally-terrifying-at-the-time trip, here are my tips for you to keep in mind while traveling!
+You win some, you lose some. ?
+From my not-so-harrowing-but-totally-terrifying-at-the-time trip, here are my tips for you to keep in mind while traveling!